extinctsion/webPages/README.md

 # webPages
-In this rep, u can find various html dummy pages taht u can use or implement in ur projects...
+Find numerous <HTML> dummy pages, in this repository, that you can use or implement in your projects.

+Go have fun :))